 Develop your own research and make your own contribution to the advancement of physics on a three-year doctoral degree.
 You will work closely with your academic supervisor, supported by world-class researchers with wide-ranging interests, to create new insights into the physical world.

 Our supportive academic community nurtures around 150 research students, all working on individual yet interrelated projects.
-Join one of our leading research groups, which bring together expertise in areas such as Condensed Matter Physics, Nuclear Physics, Plasma Physics and Fusion, Physics of Life - Biological Physics and Biophysics, and Quantum Physics.
+Join one of our leading research areas, which bring together expertise in areas such as Condensed Matter Physics, Nuclear Physics, Plasma Physics and Fusion, Physics of Life - Biological Physics and Biophysics, and Quantum Physics.

 Throughout the course you will benefit from our comprehensive training programme, designed to develop your research techniques alongside transferable skills to enhance your employability.

 Alongside your research, taught modules will help you develop specialist skills and relate your project to developments in the field.
 You'll choose from a wide range of masters and undergraduate modules in specialist areas to complement your research, including: